 This chili is one food that always delivers.

-It’s a standard chuckwagon chili – chunks of meat and no beans – but in it is hidden just the right amounts of liver, pumpkin, beets, zucchini, and chocolate.
+It’s a standard chuckwagon chili – chunks of meat and no beans – but in it is hidden just the right amounts of liver, heart, pumpkin, beets, zucchini, and chocolate.
 You’d never guess, though, as it’s as delicious a chili as you’d find on any chili cookoff table.

 And as a added benefit, the liver will give mama an anti-fatigue boost.
 Bonus!